Jenny Woodward: Career

 Woodward began her television career at Toowoomba's DDQ-10 in 1975 where she produced and directed children's programs, variety shows and special event as well as being a newsreader and weather presenter.

-In the early 1980's, Woodward was a producer at Channel 7 in Brisbane where she was an assistant producer on the children's program Wombat.
+In the early 1980s, Woodward was a producer at Channel 7 in Brisbane where she was an assistant producer on the children's program Wombat.
 This led to her co-authoring The Wombat Book in 1984.

-In 1986, Woodward joined ABC Television in Brisbane where she became the weeknight weather presenter on the station's flagship 7pm news bulletin.
+In 1986, Woodward joined ABC Television in Brisbane where she became the weeknight weather presenter on the station's flagship 7 p.m. news bulletin.

 Woodward also conducts frequent live broadcasts, including annual broadcasts from the Royal Queensland Show (colloquially 'Ekka').
 She has been the compere of the nationally televised "Spirit of Christmas" concert series at the Queensland Performing Arts Centre for seven years.

 From 2011 until 2014, Woodward hosted The Weather Quarter on ABC News 24.

 In 2010, Woodward was approached by the Australian Labor Party to run as a candidate in the 2010 Australian Federal Election, but declined to change professions.

 Woodward was off the air for six weeks in mid-2020 when she was hospitalised with an inflamed heart following a virus.

 In 2021, Woodward starred in her own one-woman stage show called Weathering Well which premiered at the Brisbane Powerhouse on 24 April 2021.

 For 20 years, Woodward has been as a volunteer with Meals on Wheels.